ufs-community/ufs-srweather-app/doc/UsersGuide/BuildingRunningTesting/Tutorial.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 In this experiment will be looking at plots from HRRR and RAP input files while the Halloween Storm is at or approaching peak intensity.

-Analysis
-^^^^^^^^^^^

 .. _fcst4_250wind:

 250mb Wind
 ``````````
-Any good forecast starts with analyzing a 250mb wind chart.
-Using a 250mb wind plot, users will be able to point out key features such as jet placement, jet maxes, troughs, ridges and more.
-Analyzing this also allows us to see where the potential for the strongest severe weather is.
+An effective weather forecast begins with analyzing a 250mb wind chart.
+By using this wind plot, forecasters can identify key features such as jet stream placement, jet maxima, troughs, ridges, and more.
+This analysis also helps pinpoint areas with the potential for the strongest severe weather.

-In the 250mb Wind plots, the ``halloweenHRRR`` and ``halloweenRAP`` plots are nearly identical at forecast hour f036.
+In the 250mb wind plots below, the ``halloweenHRRR`` and ``halloweenRAP`` plots are nearly identical at forecast hour f036.
 This shows great model agreement.
 Analyzing this chart we can see multiple ingredients signaling a significant severe weather event over eastern CONUS.
 The first thing to notice is the placement of the jet streak along with troughing approaching the eastern US.
 Also notice an extreme 150KT jet max over southern Ohio further fueling severe weather.
 The last thing to notice is the divegence aloft present over Eastern Conus, seeing divergence present all the way up to 250mb indicates a strong system.

 .. figure:: https://github.com/ufs-community/ufs-srweather-app/wiki/fcst4_plots/250wind_rap_conus_f036.png
       :align: center